dcdpr/did-btc1/chapters/Beacons.md

     alt CAS defined
         A ->> A: Publish JSON representation of<br/>Beacon announcement map to CAS

-        loop For each DID in unnormalized Beacon announcement map... alt BTC1 update provided
+        loop For each DID in unnormalized Beacon Announcement Map... alt BTC1 update provided
                 A ->> A: Publish BTC1 update<br/>as file to CAS
             end